The Doctrine of the Mean 中庸

 [Comment] The performance of phenomenal wonders cannot be compared with the accomplishment of actualizing the mean.

-The Way of the Superior Man functions everywhere, yet is inconspicuous.
+The Way of the Noble Man functions everywhere, yet is inconspicuous.
 Average men and women, even if ignorant, know something of it; yet even the sage cannot know it completely.
 Average men and women, even though lacking in ability are able to practice to some extent; yet even the sage cannot practice it perfectly.

 As vast as the universe is, people still have dissatisfaction.
-When the Superior Man calls it “vast,” he means it is too large to be grasped.
+When the Noble Man calls it “vast,” he means it is too large to be grasped.
 When he speaks of its smallness, he means that it is something that cannot be further broken down.

 The Book of Odes says: “The hawk flies high in the sky; the fish dances in the deep.”
 This means that its height and its depth are both observable.
-The Way of the Superior Man starts with the common people, but in its absoluteness, it is observed throughout the universe.
+The Way of the Noble Man starts with the common people, but in its absoluteness, it is observed throughout the universe.

 13. Confucius said: “The Way is not something separate from man.
 If you practice a Way that is apart from man, this cannot the Way.
 The Book of Odes says:”